Blog

 Tip #1 – WordPress Comment RSS Feeds

-(WordPress Comments Feed)
+(WordPress Comments RSS)

-Comments posted on your site by visitors and users can be seen in your Comments RSS page …
+Comments posted on your site by visitors and users will appear in your Comments RSS page …

-Comments feed items seen using Firefox
+Comments feed items as seen with Firefox

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: